Nancy Wood (author)

 Nancy Wood (June 20, 1936 – March 12, 2013) was an American author, poet, and photographer.
 Wood published numerous collections of poetry as well as children's novels, fiction, and nonfiction.
 Major themes and influences in her work were the Native American cultures of the Southwestern United States.

 Her career, which spanned over five decades, included 28 publications of prose and poetry, and several photograph collections.
 Wood was a National Endowment for the Arts fellow, and a recipient of the Lee Bennett Hopkins Poetry Award.

 Early life

-Wood was born to an Irish Catholic family in Trenton, New Jersey, where she was raised.
+Wood was born and raised in Trenton, New Jersey ,to an Irish Catholic family.
 She began work as a writer at 14 at the Beachcomber newspaper on Long Beach Island, NJ.
 She attended Bucknell University in Lewisburg, Pennsylvania.